Towards Quantum-Secure Authentication and Key Agreement via Abstract Multi-Agent Interaction: Authentication via Hypothesis Testing

-An important advantage of the hypothesis testing approach is its interpretability.
-The $p$-value has a well-defined semantics and the significance level $\alpha$ allows us to exactly control the false negative rate of the test.\footnote{If the given history $h$ was collected from $\pi_u$ then $p$ is uniformly distributed between $[0,1]$ and so a false negative occurs at the rate $\alpha$.} A disadvantage of the hypothesis testing framework is that the default decision (i.e., the null hypothesis) is to accept the authenticating client.
-We will show that this disadvantage can be eliminated with sufficiently long interaction horizons and strategic decision-making from the server.
+An important aspect of the hypothesis testing approach is its interpretability.
+The $p$-value has a well-defined semantics and the significance level $\alpha$ allows us to exactly control the false negative rate of the test.
+Under the null-hypothesis $\pi_c = \pi_u$, $p$ is uniformly distributed in $[0,1]$ and so a false negative occurs at exactly the rate $\alpha$.
+If the legitimate client is incorrectly rejected, the client can retry the interaction process.
+The probability of $k$ successive false negatives is $\alpha^{k}$ which rapidly goes to zero.